 HELP!
 Bryan Blundell recently contacted the site requesting photos of any ex-NER Timber Snowploughs that operated around the NE region.
 Out of 20 timber ploughs, 3 survive - 1 at the NRM, 1 at Beamish and a 3rd at the NYMR that Bryan is currently in the process of restoring.
 Bryan's plough was featured in the BTF film 'Snowdrift at Bleath Gill'.
 This photo at Waskerley is of plough No 18 (Bryan's) and No 20 (now at Beamish) possibly mid-1930s, photographer unknown.
 Both ploughs spent most of their working life around the Darlington area prior to withdrawal circa 1974.
 Bryan is also seeking photos of the 4 steel-bodied ploughs, which ended their days at Holbeck and Mirfield.
 If anyone can help, Bryan can be contacted at bryanandchristine-at-tiscali.co.uk - please note this is not a 'clickable' email address via Outlook Express.
 You will have to replace the '-at-' with '@' and email manually'.
 Any help with photo material is much appreciated.

-& BLEA MOOR SIDINGS
+RIBBLEHEAD VIADUCT & BLEA MOOR SIDINGS

 (Above-Below) Mike Barrett is building a layout of the stretch of line between Ribblehead and Blea Moor Tunnel in 2mm, and asked if I had any photos of the double-tracked Ribblehead Viaduct.
 I have this one of Class 25/2 No 25207 heading the lightweight 16.10 Leeds-Carlisle across the viaduct in September 1983.
 This shot was taken before BR civil engineers installed the present-day single, centrally positioned line to aleviate further stress cracking in the stonework; the waterproof membrane had allowed more than a century of Pennine weather to erode the stone piers.
 The work was coincident with track layout alterations at Blea Moor involving the removal of the 'down' siding and goods loop, whilst the accompanying semaphores were replaced by single and multi-aspect signalling.

 (Below) To complete the picture I've added this more conventional shot of Blea Moor Sidings.
 The blunt disclosure by BR of the deterioration of the quarter mile long viaduct at Ribblehead and the cost of repair was given as the main reason for the decision to close the line.
 In August 1983 the rumour of closure was confirmed, by which time only a modicum of freight, together with two daily passengers services in each direction formed the line's regular service.
 Class 31 heads the 16.35 Carlisle-Leeds past the remote Blea Moor Sidings on 23rd June 1983.
-This is a super-wide image - click on it once, then again to see extra-wide view
+This is a super-wide image - click on it once, then again to see extra-wide view.

 (Above) Ironically, on the very day that the S&C closure was published, the WCML overhead wires were down at Lancaster and trains were diverted via the S&C whilst repairs were carried out.
 It clearly illustrates what an indispensible asset the line is as a diversionary route when such trouble occurs.
 Over 40 trains were diverted, including this one headed by Class 47 near Sheriff Brow.
 On the left can be seen the 1,748yd long viaduct which carries the line 55ft above the River Ribble.
 The structure is built on the skew with heavy wing retaining walls.

-ELP!
+HELP!
 Steve Tildesley recently contacted the site to find out if there was a specific incident that led to the cabside stripes appearing on certain locos on the LMR, and wondered if it had anything to do with what his father witnessed when he was working on Crewe station - according to his dad, he observed the fireman of 'City of Nottingham' climbing up in the tender while working under the power lines, and an arc set the coal that he was standing on alight!
 Steve's dad says there was a great flash, but reckons the fireman's rubber-soled boots saved him.
 Steve adds that it's unusual for his father to remember certain engines, since he was a trackman and more interested in keeping out of their way!
 Also Steve is building a model railway based in the London Midland Region around his home town of Stoke on Trent, and is trying to research what locos would have brought up the clay wagons from Cornwall to the Potteries in the early 60s.
 If anyone knows the answer, Steve can be contacted via email at s.tildesley-at-ntlworld.com - please note this is not a mail-to link via Outlook Express.
 You will have to replace the -at- with @ and email manually.
 Many thanks in anticipation

 (Below) Frank Whitticker of Halifax saw this shot of the ex-L&Y Rly's coal staithes at Sowerby Bridge on the 'Lost Railways West Yorkshire' website and asked for a blown-up photo.
 He suggested it would make a fantastic feature at the front of a layout.
 I agree - I'm sure the coal staithes are still there today.
 Click on photos to view larger images.